Pelvic Health Physiotherapy Rangiora & North Canterbury

 Pelvic Health and Cancer Rehabilitation Physiotherapist

-Susan has been a physiotherapist for over 30 years.
-She started her career in musculoskeletal physiotherapy and developed valuable manual therapy skills before pursuing her special interest in pelvic health.
-Having completed extensive training in Women’s, Men’s and Pelvic Health physiotherapy in Australia, America, and New Zealand, Susan is able to offer a unique and comprehensive physiotherapy approach to pelvic health issues for both women and men.
+Susan brings over 30 years of physiotherapy experience to Active Health, having developed her career from musculoskeletal physiotherapy and manual therapy skills into areas of pelvic health and cancer rehabilitation.
+She has completed extensive training in Women’s, Men’s and Pelvic Health physiotherapy across Australia, America, and New Zealand, offering a unique and comprehensive approach to pelvic health issues for both women and men.
+Most recently, Susan travelled to Brisbane with colleagues Jo and Ashley for advanced training in Male Pelvic Health Physiotherapy.

-Professional recognitions include 2022 Canterbury Physiotherapist of the Year (PNZ) and 2024 Finalist in the Oncology Rehabilitation Excellence Awards (Pinc and Steel Cancer Rehabilitation Foundation).
+Her expertise has been recognised through professional awards including 2022 Canterbury Physiotherapist of the Year (Physiotherapy New Zealand) and 2024 Finalist in the Oncology Rehabilitation Excellence Awards (Pinc and Steel Cancer Rehabilitation Foundation).

 Ashley Briscoe